 How Naps Play A Role In Our Sleep Cycles

 There’s a reason why experts recommend keeping daytime naps brief whenever possible.
-If a nap is long enough to take you into a deep stage of sleep, such as stage three sleep, you’ll be harder to wake and groggy once you’re up from your nap.
-Plus, obtaining deep sleep during the day can make it harder for you to fall asleep again at night.
+If a nap is long enough to take someone into a deep stage of sleep, such as stage three sleep, they’ll be harder to wake and groggy once they’re up from their nap.
+Plus, obtaining deep sleep during the day can make it harder for them to fall asleep again at night.

-According to Sleep.org, you only need a 20-minute nap to reap benefits such as increased alertness and an improved mood.
-Sleeping for 20 minutes will likely only take you into stage two sleep, so it will be easy for you to wake up and get back to your day.
-If you sleep longer, taking you into slow-wave sleep, it will be difficult to wake up and you may awaken feeling disoriented, foggy, and bad-tempered.
+According to Sleep.org, people only need a 20-minute nap to reap benefits such as increased alertness and an improved mood.
+Sleeping for 20 minutes will likely only take someone into stage two sleep, so it will be easy for them to wake up and get back to their day.
+If they sleep longer, taking them into slow-wave sleep, it will be difficult to wake up and they may awaken feeling disoriented, foggy, and bad-tempered.

-However, if you do want to take a longer nap, sleeping for 90 minutes can take you through a full sleep cycle — including REM sleep.
-If you have completed a full sleep cycle, you should wake up feeling energized instead of groggy and inert.
+However, if someone does want to take a longer nap, sleeping for 90 minutes can take them through a full sleep cycle — including REM sleep.
+If they have completed a full sleep cycle, they should wake up feeling energized instead of groggy and inert.

 How Our Sleep Cycles Change During Our Lifespan

 Newborns, who typically sleep up to 18 hours a day, split their sleep time pretty evenly between REM and non-REM sleep, according to HealthyChildren.org, a website run by the American Academy of Pediatrics.